tildeclub/tilde.club/faq.md

 ## What about the waitling list?

-We've got a lot of peopele on the waitlist.
+We've got a lot of people on the waitlist.
 Our goal is to get those people in to tilde.club.
 We have some capacity and process issues to work out first, but they're being actively worked on.
 We can't wait to meet you.